chainer/chainer/docs/source/reference/configuration.rst

    Flag to configure deterministic computations in cuDNN APIs.

    If it is ``True``, convolution functions that use cuDNN use the deterministic mode (i.e, the computation is reproducible).
-   Otherwise, the results of convolution functions using cuDNN may be non-deterministic in exchange for the performance.
+   Otherwise, the results of convolution functions using cuDNN may be non-deterministic in exchange for better performance.

 * ``debug`` (default: ``False``)
    Debug mode flag.

-   If it is ``True``, Chainer runs in the debug mode.
+   If it is ``True``, Chainer runs in debug mode.
    Enabling debug mode may introduce some performance overhead.
    See :ref:`debug` for more information of the debug mode.